Armand220/OpenLauncher/README.md

 ## Features

 - Launch any Minecraft version (1.8 – 1.21+) with Vanilla, Fabric, Quilt, or Forge.
-- Multiple profiles – each with its own mods, resource packs, JVM args, and memory.
+- Multiple profiles, each with its own mods, resource packs, JVM args, and memory.
-- Offline skin system – assign a PNG skin to any account.
-The launcher starts a local skin proxy server so your skin appears in-game on any mod-loader, no mod required.
+- Offline skin system – assign a PNG skin to any account; it is injected in-game without any mod.
 - Auto-downloads game assets, libraries, and mod-loader installers.
 - Auto-Java detection and installation (Adoptium).
+Handles 32-bit Java limits automatically.
 - Mod, resource-pack, and world management (backup/restore).
-- Cross-platform (Windows, Linux, macOS).
+- Portable – all game files are stored next to the launcher, no fixed install path.

 ## Requirements

-- Python 3.10+
+- Python 3.10+ (source) or the standalone `OpenLauncher.exe` (no Python needed)
 - Internet connection (first-run downloads)
-- Java 8 / 17 / 21 (auto-downloadable)
+- Java 8 / 17 / 21 (auto-downloadable if missing)

-## Installation
+## Installation (source)

 1. Clone or download this repository.
 2. Install required packages: